Nikolas Cruz had gory, violent fantasies years before Florida school shooting, report says

 The disturbing thoughts prompted school administrators to develop a “safety plan’ that included removing “all sharp objects from the home” and encouraging Cruz to openly discuss his problems.

-Therapy sessions in the following months also disclosed the 19-year-old’s obsession with guns and shooting before he engaged in the massacre at Marjory Stoneman Douglas High School in Parkland, Fla.
+Therapy sessions in the following months also disclosed the 19-year-old’s obsession with guns and shooting before he engaged in the massacre at Marjory Stoneman Douglas High School in Parkland, Florida.
 Cruz would talk about researching wars, military and terrorist topics on YouTube, according to the report.
 His mother, Lynda Cruz — who died in pneumonia in November — explained his son’s obsession developed through “excessive gaming.”

 NIKOLAS CRUZ'S MOM, TORMENTED BY HIS BEHAVIOR, WEIGHED SIGNING OVER PARENTAL RIGHTS: FAMILY SOURCE